rails/rails/guides/source/contributing_to_ruby_on_rails.md

 ### Open a Pull Request

-Navigate to the Rails repository you just pushed to (e.g. https://github.com/your-user-name/rails) and click on "Pull Requests" in the top bar (just above the code).
+Navigate to the Rails repository you just pushed to (e.g., https://github.com/your-user-name/rails) and click on "Pull Requests" in the top bar (just above the code).
 On the next page, click "New pull request" in the upper right-hand corner.